Wikifox/wikify/README.md

-# wikify
+# wikify (this is a repo for gh-pages)
-A simplified Wikipedia
+A simplified Wikipedia, Powered by wikipedia.